tomoyanakano/timing-api-client/README.md

 This library provides convenient methods for managing projects and time entries through the Timing API.

+> [!warning]
+> This library is not officially supported by Timing.
+It is a community-driven project and may not cover all API features or be up-to-date with the latest API changes.

 ## Features

 - Easy initialization with your API key.